imarc/handbook/strategy.markdown

 A Statement of Work, or SOW, may be created by Business Development or a Producer.
 It's not a sales tool.
 SOWs are used for existing clients who don't need to be sold on iMarc as a vendor.
 An SOW defines project scope, features and functionality.
 It usually does not include background research & discovery, and rarely requires a [Technical Specification](#TechnicalSpecification) before production.

-### Functional Requirements

-Summary
-:	A 5-10 page document for projects with production scope *under 200 hours*.

-Time Req
-:	32 hours, *in addition to Discovery Activities*.

-This document should restate scope of production phase (which often changes somewhat during discovery), and must be approved by the client.
-It describes business needs driving the project, and describes front-end functionality (what, not how).
-It typically includes a [Site Map](#SiteMap) and [Homepage Narrative](#HomepageNarrative).
-It should be reviewed by the Producer before finalization, and may include or reference change orders vs the proposal scope.

 ### Discovery Report

 Summary
-:	A 10–25 page document summarizing the results of all [Discovery Activities] and providing specific recommendations for the project, for projects with production scope *over 200 hours*.
+:	A 10–25 page document summarizing the results of all [Discovery Activities](#DiscoveryActivities) and providing specific recommendations for the project, for projects with production scope *over 200 hours*.

 Time Req
 :	Based upon Discovery Activities conducted (above)